ioBroker/ioBroker.ham/README.md

 After this all Homebridge objects will be created in ioBroker too and all writable objects can be changed too.

+A link of successfully tried plugins with examples can be found here: https://forum.iobroker.net/viewtopic.php?f=20&t=15021

 ### Global-Homebridge-Mode
 If you already use Homebridge (Apple OpenSource SmartHome) to control your devices then you can use this existing Homebridge installation and start this Homebridge